garystafford/mean-estimator/README.md

 * Project source code and architecture originally based on the MEAN.JS project on GitHub (<http://www.github.com/meanjs>)
 * Docker and fig configuration originally based on post on GiantSwarm Blog (<http://blog.giantswarm.io/getting-started-with-docker-and-meanjs>)
 * Contains (3) modules: core, estimates, and modules
-* Data for Components, Environments, Estimate Types, and Resources are all read from json configuration file
+* Data for Components, Environments, Estimate Types, and Resources are all read from json configuration file:`app/data/formData.json`
 * Can be built locally (npm, bower, grunt) or now with fig (<http://www.fig.sh>) and docker (<http://www.docker.com>)
 * Run in browser at `http://localhost:3111`